MathieuNls/precinct/precinct-main.md

 If two blocks share the same fingerprint, they are considered as clones.
 Manber et al. [@Manber1994] and Ducasse et al. [@Ducasse1999] refined the fingerprint technique by using leading keywords and dot-plots.

 PRECINCT aims to prevent clone insertion at commit-time.
 This way, software developers do not have to resort to external tools or IDE plugins to remove clones after they are inserted.
 Our approach notifies software developers of possible clones as they commit their code.
 It is our opinion that clone detection should be part of the "Just-In-Time Quality Assurance" [@Kamei2013b] movement where defect prediction models identify risky changes as soon as they are committed.
-This allows for less time-consuming approaches where developers can analyze risky changes while they are still fresh in their minds rather than being assigned a list of risky packages/class to review by the quality insurance team.
+This allows for less time-consuming approaches where developers can analyse risky changes while they are still fresh in their minds rather than being assigned a list of risky packages/class to review by the quality assurance team.
 Zibran recently proposed an infrastructure for integrating clone management that covers clone detection and refactoring on developers' workstations supported by a remote server infrastructure [@Zibran2016].
 It could, if implemented, fit in the category of "Just-In-Time Clone Detection."
 This work is close to ours in the sense that the authors propose an incremental clone detection that integrates well with the workflow of developers.
 We argue, however, that our approach is simpler to implement and uses directly the code versioning tool rather than yet another plugin in the developer's IDE.
 Finally, our approach has been implemented and tested, while the approach presented by Zibran _et al._ is only conceptual.

 The PRECINCT Approach {#sec:The-PRECINCT-Approach}